rafaqz/Flatten.jl/README.md

 ```

 Fields can be excluded from flattening with the `flattenable(struct, field)` method,
 easily defined using @flattenable on a struct.
+I'll also define a @foobar tag to
+use later.

 ```julia